 Electric Stim Pad Placements

-Electric stimulation for increasing muscle strength, circulation, and decreasing pain is something I very much believe in.
-However, EMS for me is currently on the back burner, with this page supporting my older physical therapy related blogs on electric stimulation.
-I’m hoping to one day work this in with SpineFitYoga, as I think electric stimulation (EMS especially and less so TENS) has tremendous potential to help people with more severe neck and back pain, rapidly and substantially decreasing pain, while at the same time increasing spine stabilization strength, so that you can better perform the rest of SpineFitYoga.
-However, I don’t want to push it that hard because SpineFitYoga is awesome as is.
-Still it’s the truth that, IF DONE PROPERLY can absolutely accelerate progress, perhaps being particularly effective especially for those with fibromyalgia, central sensitization, or chronic widespread pain type symptoms, who need more than exercise to get the ball rolling.
+However, I would rather not push electric stim that hard because SpineFITyoga is awesome as is.
+Still, it’s the truth that electrical stimulation, DONE PROPERLY, can absolutely accelerate progress, perhaps being particularly effective, especially for those with fibromyalgia, central sensitization, or chronic widespread pain-type symptoms, who need more than exercise to get the ball rolling.
 EMS is also especially helpful in restoring muscle symmetry between right and left sides if a bulged or herniated disc causes especial weakness in one arm or leg.

 Core-1 (EMS for low back pain, abdominal/core strength)